The Mentor-Mentee Agreement—Why Structure Builds Freedom

 5. Feedback Practices

 Agree on how feedback will be given.
-Example: “We’ll include a 5-minute reflection at the end of each meeting.”
+For example: “We’ll include a 5-minute reflection at the end of each meeting.”

 6. Flexibility Clause